 MCSO is in Phase 1 compliance with Paragraph 100.
-Based on the Monitor's 30th Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.

-MCSO anticipates that the approval of GC-4(S) and the implementation of performance management training for all sworn supervisors will be significant drivers of compliance improvement under this Paragraph.
+MCSO anticipates that the approval of GC-4(S) in the fourth quarter of 2021 and the implementation of performance management training for all sworn supervisors will be significant drivers of compliance improvement under this Paragraph.